September 27, 2010

 Serves 4

-1. Heat 3 tablespoons oil in a pot, add the onions and saute over medium heat until golden brown.
+1. Heat the oil in a pot over medium heat.
+Add the onions, and saute until golden brown.

-3. Then add the chopped fenugreek and saute for 5 minutes, stir well to mix all the ingredients.
+3. Then add the chopped fenugreek and saute for 5 minutes, stirring well to mix all the ingredients.

-4. Add 4 cups of water, salt and pepper to taste.
-Bring to a boil, reduce heat and cook for 30-40 minutes on medium-low heat.
+4. Pour in 4 cups of water, season with salt and pepper, and bring to a boil.
+Reduce the heat, and let the soup simmer for 30-40 minutes on medium-low heat.

 Enjoy!